sword4869/learn_docker/01-easy/python_print_hello/readme.md

-# Run in a container
+# How to run in a container

 Build the project to an image
 ```bash